Vaping and electronic cigarettes: what’s the issue?

 Since e-cigarettes don’t burn tobacco, consumers might believe that they are safer than cigarettes.
 So what’s the issue?

 Some concerns about e-cigarettes

-Health Canada advises against the use of e-cigarettes because the long-term health risks of e-cigarettes are currently unknown.
+Health Canada advises against vaping and the use of e-cigarettes because the long-term health risks of e-cigarettes are currently unknown.

 E-cigarettes are not regulated.
 Ingredients in the cartridge and refill products may not be properly measured or even listed.
 They may or may not contain nicotine, and the level of nicotine cannot be guaranteed to be accurate.

 An e-cigarette might be appealing to youth and could lead to nicotine addiction.